Performance Coach

 Description

-The work consists of three core components: coaching sessions that maintain student momentum, proactive responses when data reveals a gap in progress, and facilitated virtual workshops addressing mindset and life skills.
-This is a remote position based in Texas, requiring quarterly in-person attendance at events in Austin, Dallas, Houston, or San Antonio.
+The work consists of three core elements: coaching sessions that maintain student momentum, proactive intervention based on progress metrics, and facilitated virtual workshops focused on mindset and life skills.
+You'll work remotely from anywhere in Texas, with quarterly in-person gatherings in Austin, Dallas, Houston, or San Antonio.

-If you've worked with students or athletes in a coaching or mentoring capacity and found the most rewarding moments came from watching someone break through a barrier they thought was fixed, submit your application now.
+If you've coached or mentored students or athletes and found the most rewarding moments in watching someone break through a self-imposed barrier, we encourage you to apply.

 What you will be doing

-• Facilitating virtual 1:1 and small-group coaching sessions to clarify priorities, maintain accountability, and sustain high levels of engagement with student-athletes
+• Facilitating virtual 1:1 and small-group coaching sessions to guide student-athletes in setting priorities, maintaining accountability, and sustaining engagement

-• Reviewing progress data from learning platforms to spot disengagement or performance gaps before they escalate
+• Tracking progress metrics from learning platforms and spotting disengagement or performance gaps before they escalate

-• Taking direct action when a student begins to lag — modifying your coaching method, restoring momentum, and guiding recovery
+• Taking direct action when a student loses momentum — adapting your coaching method, restoring drive, and ensuring they get back on track

-• Facilitating structured virtual workshops focused on mindset, life skills, and personal growth, with active student participation as the key success metric
+• Facilitating structured virtual workshops that address mindset, life skills, and personal development, with student participation serving as the key success metric

-• Establishing trust with each student-athlete so that accountability discussions feel natural and earned rather than forced
+• Establishing trust with each student-athlete so that accountability discussions are received as supportive, not authoritative

 What you will NOT be doing

-• Teaching curriculum or providing academic instruction — students use self-directed applications; your role centers on engagement and execution
+• Teaching academic material or delivering curriculum — students advance through self-directed applications; you focus on engagement and execution

-• Creating lesson plans, grading work, or managing course frameworks
+• Creating lesson plans, grading work, or administering course structures

 • Conducting sessions where students attend but remain disengaged